replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 ### Bug Fixes {#bug-fixes-1-12-1}

 * Removes unnecessary values that were previously added to the no proxy list automatically.
+* KOTS now uses the fully qualified `.svc.cluster.local` address when making requests to the `kotsadm-rqlite` service to simplify HTTP proxy configuration.

 ## 1.12.0